tableau/extensions-api/docs/trex_create.md

 - After you have created the HTML and JavaScript files for your extension, you use this `.trex` file to add the extension to a Tableau dashboard.
 To do that, you drag the **Extension** object on to the dashboard.
 In the **Choose an Extension** dialog box, click **My Extensions** to locate and open the manifest file you just created.

-- For information about validating the manifest and adding version information, see the [Tableau Extension Manifest]({{site.baseurl}}/docs/trex_manifest.html).
+- For information about the manifest file and about adding version information, see the [Tableau Extension Manifest]({{site.baseurl}}/docs/trex_manifest.html).

+---

 ### Create your web app